 - For decades doctors have been prescribing Tylenol for ear infection pain relief.
 This is still considered safe and effective, but not what I prefer as a first line of ear infection pain relief.

-- For centuries many cultures have used herbs in oils for topical ear pain relief.
-In my practice I’ve used a version of this, but have not been happy with the commercially available formulations.
-Bambini Furtuna’s Ear Pain Rescue drops were created to fill that gap.
+- For centuries many cultures have used a few drops of herbs in oils for topical ear pain relief.
+In my practice I’ve used this as well.·

 2. Help the Eustachian tube drain